sonnguyen9800/Luau-Mode-Setter/README.md

 The Luau Mode Setter extension for Visual Studio Code allows you to easily toggle different mode directives in `.luau` files used in **Roblox development**.
 You are recommended to read the [motivation section](#motivation) first.

 ## Features and How To Use
 - The plugin auto activates when `.luau` file is found in the workspace.
-This will also deactivate if no all `.luau` files deleted.
+This will also deactivate if all `.luau` files get deleted.

 ####  Mode Setting for Single File
 ![tut1](https://github.com/user-attachments/assets/8ed3bf94-ff3c-4b03-b774-a71f0a35bbd1)